 - Depending on your settings, Vault may reset the document status to Draft.
 If the Retain Document Status and Number setting is enabled, Vault retains the document status if the new document type uses the same lifecycle.
 If this setting is disabled, Vault always resets the document status.

-- If attachments are not enabled on the new document type, Vault deletes any existing attachments.
+- If attachments are not enabled on the new document type, Vault continues to display any existing attachments, but does not allow the addition of new attachments.

 - If the document has renditions of a rendition type that is unavailable for the new document type, Vault deletes the renditions.

 Note that Vault does not remove users from roles or add new default users to Sharing Settings during reclassification.